 HyperAcute Melanoma is being studied in an investigator-initiated, fully-enrolled 25-patient Phase 2 clinical trial for the treatment of advanced melanoma in combination with an eight-week course of PEG-Intron, a man-made immune modulator.
 The treatment consists of 12 weekly injections of HyperAcute Melanoma with PEG-Intron being co-administered in weeks five through 12.
-As of October 7, 2010, interim results from the first 12 patients to reach 12 months of follow-up in this trial have been encouraging, with all of the patients developing low levels of autoimmune antibodies and approximately one-third of patients developing vitiligo, an autoimmune condition in which the patient's immune system attacks melanoctyes in the skin.
+As of September 8, 2011, interim analysis shows encouraging results, with all of the patients developing low levels of autoimmune antibodies and four out of 25 of the patients developing vitiligo, an autoimmune condition in which the patient's immune system attacks melanoctyes in the skin.
 In previous melanoma immunotherapy studies, vitiligo has been correlated with favorable response to therapy.
 HyperAcute Melanoma has demonstrated good tolerability and a favorable safety profile to date.
 We anticipate announcing the results from this trial in the second half of 2011.
+We anticipate initiating a Phase 2B clinical trial in melanoma in 2012.